iokiwi/wordpress-docker-dev-starter/README.md

 docker compose exec -T db mysql -u root -p$DB_ROOT_PASSWORD $DB_NAME < dump.sql
 ```

-Or the import `./import-data.sh` script will search our systems
+Or the `./import-data.sh` helper script will search our repo for a `*.sql` file and import it into the database for us.

 ```bash
 ./import-data.sh